-- Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
+- All staff sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
 In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
 Safeguarding knowledge checks are carried out with staff to ensure understanding from training. - All staff reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - All staff know who the DSL/DDSL and the wider safeguarding team are - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns - All staff understand our systems which support safeguarding, including this child protection and safeguarding policy, the staff positive conduct policy, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, online safety policy which outlines applicable roles and responsibilities in relation to filtering and monitoring, and the safeguarding response to children who go missing from education.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - All staff know who the DSL/DDSL and the wider safeguarding team are - We provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns - All staff understand our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct policy, the online safety policy, the role and identity of the designated safeguarding lead (DSL) and the deputy designated safeguarding lead (DDSL), responsibilities in relation to filtering and monitoring, and the safeguarding response to children who go missing from education.